 Sai Krishna Kumaraswamy

-Sai Krishna is a Chartered Accountant.
-He obtained a Master’s degree in Political Economy and Development Economics from The Fletcher School at Tufts University, a Master’s degree in Liberal Arts from Ashoka University and an undergraduate degree in Accounting, Business and Finance from St. Joseph’s College, Bangalore.
+Sai holds a Master’s degree in Development Economics from The Fletcher School at Tufts University, a Master’s degree in Liberal Arts from Ashoka University, and an Undergraduate degree in Accounting, Business and Finance from St. Joseph’s College, Bangalore.
+He is also a Chartered Accountant.
 He is fluent in Tamil, Kannada and Hindi.

 By Sai Krishna Kumaraswamy